opencarecc/voiceinstruments/_posts/2017-10-31-interview-voice-instruments.md

 ref: mir-interview-voice-instruments
 ---

-During the *opencare Maker in Residence* I had the chance to talk with Alessia, who is working on communication strategies at WeMake, and describe my project, Voice Instruments.
-During the interview we have touched different topics, including my personal attitude towards designing and making.
+During the <b>opencare Maker in Residence</b> I had the chance to talk with Alessia, who is working on communication strategies at WeMake, and describe my project, Voice Instruments.
+During the interview we have touched different topics, including my personal attitude towards <b>designing and making</b>.
 <br><br>
 If you are curious to learn more about me and project, click  [here](http://wemake.cc/2017/10/31/wemake-stories-voice-instruments-lo-strumento-per-i-maker-non-vedenti/) (_Italian text_)!